jonnybergdahl/Analog_LED_Controllers/README.md

 # Analog_LED_Controller

+This repository contains 2 versions of a two channel analog LED controller.

+> Note: This is only suitable for LED lights powered by a fixed voltage such as LED strips.
+It does not work with raw LED's, those need a constant current or voltage driver.

-This repository contains 2 version of a two channel analog LED controller.
-One is for 5V USB connected lights, the "USB version", and the other is for 5-24V lights, the "Power jack version" using standard 5.5/2.1 mm power jacks with center pin positive.
+One version is for 5V USB connected lights, the "USB version", and the other version is for 5-24V lights, the "Power jack version" using standard 5.5/2.1 mm power jacks.
 They are based on an ESP32-PICO-MINI-2 module, and I use it with ESPHome firmware to publish the lights to Home Assistant.
 Inside of Home Assistant you can dim the lights and turn them on or off.
-Both have a power jack input for power.
+Both have a power jack input for power, make sure to use a power supply with center positive.

+> Note: The boards have reverse power input protection for the internal circuitry only.
+The LED's outputs are protected by resettable fuses.
+This should not pose any problems as long as you only power LED's, since they are themselves diodes and thus already protected from reverse power.

 ### USB version
 ![USB version](assets/IMG_2712.jpeg)